Gustav Leonhardt: Influence and awards

 Leonhardt served as a member of the jury for the triennial International Harpsichord Concours of the Musica Antiqua Bruges.
 He was the only jury member who had participated in all sixteen juries from 1965 to 2010.

 Among the awards given to him were the Medal of Honour for the Arts and Sciences from the Netherlands, presented to him by Queen Beatrix in 2009, and the 1980 Erasmus Prize, which he shared with Nicolaus Harnoncourt; it honored their recording of the complete Bach cantatas.
 (Leonhardt donated the money he received from the Erasmus Prize to Oudezijds 100, an ecumenical Christian charity operating "in the red-light district [of] Amsterdam" that "addresses the issues of drug-addicts, prostitutes, refugees, and the homeless.").
 Leonhardt was doctor honoris causa of the universities of Dallas, Amsterdam, Harvard, Metz and Padua.
 In 2007, he was made Commander of the Ordre des Arts et des Lettres in France, and in 2008, Commander of the Order of the Crown in Belgium.

 Leonhardt gave his last public performance on 12 December 2011 at the Théâtre des Bouffes du Nord in Paris.
 Thereafter, he announced his retirement due to illness and cancelled all of his 2012 engagements.
 He died of cancer in Amsterdam on Monday, 16 January 2012, aged 83.

 Two asteroids were named after him: 9903 Leonhardt and 12637 Gustavleonhardt.

 Collection

 Leonhardt lived in a canal house on the Herengracht dating from about 1617, the Huis Bartolotti, and was a collector of decorative arts, paintings, and engravings.
 In 2014, his collection was auctioned by Sotheby's.
-His instruments were sold to a few former students, including Skip Sempé and Pierre Hantaï.
+His instruments were sold to a few former students, including Skip Sempé, Siebe Henstra and Pierre Hantaï.